 B1/B2 Visitor visas are non-immigrant visas for people who wish to visit the United States for tourism for business (visa category B-1), tourism (visa category B-2), or a mix of both (B-1/B-2).

 F-1 Visas.
-You will need an F-1 visa to enrol in a university or other academic institution in the United States, including elementary and secondary schools or a language training programme.
+You will need an F-1 visa to enroll in a university or other academic institution in the United States, including elementary and secondary schools or a language training program.